 What is Accounting?

-To understand the duties accountants owe to their clients, it is necessary first to understand what accounting involves.
 According to an FAQ sheet from the American Institutes of CPAs (AICPA), accounting “deals with interpreting and communicating information about a company’s operations and finances.”

 It is “extremely important to any company because the financial information, as interpreted by CPAs, allows executives to make informed business decisions . . . that help those companies become more successful.”